MileHacker Logo

 • Go to the Malecón early morning for a quiet stroll.

-• Visit beaches at dawn for relaxation.
+• Visit beaches early in the morning for relaxation.

 Smart Transport & Planning